 Enrollment in our correspondence course of practical alchemy is done by applying to as candidate member of Inner Garden here.
 Our correspondence course consists will give access to:

-A few samples of the above are given below:
+A few samples of the e-books mentioned:

 Ocassionally in summer a one- or two-day workshop is held as an introduction to Alchemy.
 This class is meant for those who have little experience with alchemy and are just curious to learn more.
 Subjects of this class are: